-Recognition and reward is present in a work environment where there is appropriate acknowledgement and appreciation of workers' efforts in a fair and timely manner.
-This includes appropriate and regular acknowledgements such as worker or team celebrations, recognition of good performance and years served and milestones reached.
+Recognition and reward is present in a work environment where there is Balance is present in a work environment where there is acceptance of the need appropriate acknowledgement and appreciation of workers' efforts in a fair and for a sense of harmony between the demands of personal life, family and work. timely manner.
+This includes appropriate and regular acknowledgements such as This factor reflects the fact that everyone has multiple roles: as workers, parents, worker or team celebrations, recognition of good performance and years served partners, etc. This complexity of roles is enriching and allows fulfillment of and milestones reached. individual strengths and responsibilities, but conflicting responsibilities can lead to role conflict or overload.